Graphs in the 3--sphere with maximum symmetry: 3-orbifold and main results in

 \section{3-orbifold and main results in \cite{WWZZ}}

 For orbifold theory, see \cite{Th}, \cite{Du1} or \cite{BMP}.
 We give a brief introduction here for later use.

-An n--orbifold we considered has the form $M/H$.
-Here $M$ is an orientable n--manifold and $H$ is a finite group acting faithfully and orientation preservingly on $M$.
+All of the $n$-orbifolds that we considered have the form $M/H$.
+Here $M$ is an orientable $n$-manifold and $H$ is a finite group acting faithfully on $M$, preserving orientation.
 For each point $x\in M$, denote its stable subgroup by $St(x)$, its image in $M/H$ by $x'$.
-If $|St(x)|>1$, $x'$ is called a singular point with index $|St(x)|$, otherwise it is called a regular point.
-If we forget the singular set we get its topological underlying space $|M/H|$.
+If $|St(x)|>1$, $x'$ is called a \textit{singular} point with \textit{index} $|St(x)|$, otherwise it is called a \textit{regular} point.
+If we forget the singular set we get the topological \textit{underlying space} $|M/H|$ of the orbifold.

 We can also define covering spaces and the fundamental group of an orbifold.
-There is an one to one correspondence between orbifold covering spaces and conjugacy classes of subgroups of the fundamental group, and regular covering spaces correspond to normal subgroups.
-A Van-Kampen theorem is also valid, see \cite{BMP}.
+There is an one-to-one correspondence between orbifold covering spaces and conjugacy classes of subgroups of the fundamental group, and regular covering spaces correspond to normal subgroups.
+A Van-Kampen theorem is also valid, see \cite[Corollary 2.3]{BMP}.
 In the following, automorphisms, covering spaces and fundamental groups always refer to the orbifold setting.

-We call $B^n/H(S^n/H,V_g/H)$ the discal(spherical, handlebody) orbifold.
-Here $B^n(S^n)$ denotes the n--dimensional ball(sphere).
+We call $B^n/H$ (resp. $S^n/H,V_g/H)$ the \textit{discal (resp. spherical, handlebody) orbifold}.
+Here $B^n$ (resp. $S^n$) denotes the $n$-dimensional ball (resp. sphere).
 By classical results, $B^2/H$ is a disk, possibly with one singular point; $B^3/H$ belongs to one of the five models in Figure \ref{fig:1}, corresponding to the five classes of finite subgroups of $SO(3)$.
 Here the labeled numbers denote indices of interior points of the corresponding edges. $V_g/H$ can be obtained by pasting finitely many $B^3/H$ along some $B^2/H$ in their boundaries.
-It is easy to see the singular set of a 3-orbifold $M/H$ is always a trivalent graph $\Theta$.
+It is easy to see that the singular set of a 3-orbifold $M/H$ is always a trivalent graph $\Theta$.